 Most everyone loves the holidays.
 It’s a time that we usually spend with family, friends, and our significant other.
 But if you’re an unattached single, the holidays can be an unpleasant time that you just want to get through as soon as possible.
 It doesn’t have to be that way.

-The holidays that I am referring to are Halloween, Thanksgiving (U.S.) or other national observance, Christmas or other religious celebration, and especially Valentine’s Day.
+The holidays that I am referring to are Halloween, Thanksgiving (U.S.) or other national observances, Christmas or other religious celebrations, and especially Valentine’s Day.
 All of these events are geared toward couples, as most of society is.

 Even if you get invitations from family or friends to attend holiday celebrations, it’s not too uplifting when you consider that it will be mostly couples and children who will be there.
 When you attend these functions, there is often a subtle awkwardness to being the only adult single.

 When it comes time to sit down to a meal, you’re the hard one to seat since most tables are designed to accommodate an even number of chairs.
 Yes, even table settings were designed for couples.

 If you don’t have kids and each holiday event is centered around children, this can be tiring as well.
 If the children are spoiled and loud, it can be downright maddening.
 You don’t want to spend your holidays watching children play, you want to have stimulating conversations with adults who are like you.